Lavanya Srinivasan

 An unexpected incident that forces people to take a seat on the lower level (floor or ground) is referred to as a fall.
 It consequently results in injuries that frequently have catastrophic consequences.
 Psychological complaints are also seen as a fall's aftermath.
 Anxiety, depression, activity restriction and a fear of falling are all possible mental health conditions.

 The main physiological problem that older people face is a fear of falling, which limits their day-to-day activities.
 Because of their dread, older persons restrict their activities, which can impair their mobility and independence by weakening their muscles and causing inadequate gait balance.
-Understanding falls can be categorized into two categories for this purpose: fall detection and fall prevention.
+Understanding falls can be categorised into two categories for this purpose: fall detection and fall prevention.
 Fall detection is the process of identifying a fall by tracking a person's movements.
 Fall detection is the practice of spotting a fall by observing someone moving.
 Therefore, the research incorporates Machine Learning and Deep Learning for high classification accuracy for fall detection and prevention.